 Equity in St. Vrain Valley Schools

-Equity is achieved when each and every student has access to a wide variety of resources, spaces, models, programs, strategies, and highly-skilled staff in order to graduate prepared for success after school no matter their race, ethnicity, language, religion, ability, gender, sexual orientation, gender identity, or economic status.
+Equity is achieved when each and every student has access to a wide variety of support, resources, spaces, models, programs, strategies, and highly-skilled staff in order to graduate prepared for success regardless of race, ethnicity, language, religion, ability, gender, sexual orientation, gender identity, or economic status.

-St. Vrain Valley Schools recognizes that excellence requires a commitment to equity and to identifying and addressing practices, policies, and institutional barriers, including institutional racism, that perpetuate opportunity and achievement gaps.
-The district must work endlessly to acknowledge racial and cultural biases and eliminate institutional structures and practices that affect student learning and achievement.
+St. Vrain Valley Schools recognizes that well-being and excellence requires a commitment to equity.
+The district must work endlessly to acknowledge and address structures and practices that impact student safety, well-being, learning, and achievement.

-St. Vrain’s commitment and examples of our work around equity can be seen in the following programs:
+St. Vrain’s commitment and examples of our work can be seen in the following programs: